 Marketing and sales campaigns like that, they prey on the gullible.

 It’s designed to coerce people into buying something – not because they actually need it, but because there’s an artificial sense of need being created in the buyer.
-It’s manipulation.
+It’s manipulation, of the wrong kind.

 But seeing this?
 Bleh.
 What a turnoff.

 Selling – done right and done ethically – doesn’t need any hype, or ‘wave of opportunity’ or fear of missing out.

 Selling done right means you serve a buyer in making a yes/no decision, based on actual – not manufactured – need.

 Help person in deciding to buy – or not to buy: